-Rachel helps clients in relation to a broad range of commercial disputes, with a particular focus on clients in the energy and TMT sectors.
+Rachel is a solicitor advocate and Partner in the dispute resolution division.
+She advises on a wide range of commercial disputes, with a particular focus on clients in the energy and TMT sectors.
 She has extensive experience of High Court litigation, international arbitration, expert determination and mediation.

-Rachel has over 10 years' experience in advising clients in the oil, gas and power industries on contractual and other disputes.
-She also has significant experience in acting on IT disputes relating to complex outsourcing, systems integration and data management projects.
-Rachel's experience extends to acting on cases involving allegations of fraud, breaches of procurement law and professional negligence.
+Rachel has over 15 years' experience advising clients in the oil, gas and power industries on contractual and other disputes.
+Her focus includes acting for clients in relation to disputes involving technology, such as complex outsourcing, systems integration and data management projects.
+Rachel also has significant experience of defending fraud claims, multi-party litigation and disputes involving public bodies (including procurement disputes).

 Rachel's experience includes:

-- acting for London Underground and Transport for London in defending a claim by an unsuccessful bidder relating to the procurement of new AC traction engines for the Central Line
+- Alstom Transport Limited v London Underground Limited and Transport for London – acting for LUL and TfL in defending a claim from an unsuccessful bidder relating to the procurement of new AC traction engines for the Central Line

-- acting for Newton Energy Limited in High Court proceedings against Crestar Integrated Natural Resources Limited in relation to a dispute concerning a Nigerian Oil Mining Licence
+- Crestar Integrated Natural Resources Limited v Newton Energy Limited – acting for Newton Energy Limited (a subsidiary of Seplat Pertroleum Development Company plc) in High Court proceedings in relation to a dispute concerning an offshore Nigerian Oil Mining Licence

-- advising Cavendish Fluor Partnership as the successful bidder in relation to a procurement challenge brought by EnergySolutions against the Nuclear Decommissioning Authority; also advising Cavendish Fluor Partnership and Magnox Limited in relation to a further claim brought by Bechtel in respect of the same procurement process
+- Advising Cavendish Fluor Partnership as the successful bidder in relation to EnergySolutions EU Limited v the Nuclear Decommissioning Authority; also advising Cavendish Fluor Partnership and Magnox Limited in relation to a further claim brought by Bechtel in respect of the same procurement process

-- various major European energy companies on price review arbitrations under long-term gas and LNG sale and purchase agreements, involving claims in connection with oil price trends, developments in world gas markets and the economic downturn
+- Acting for various major European energy companies on price review arbitrations under long-term gas and LNG sale and purchase agreements, involving claims in connection with oil price trends, developments in world gas markets and economic instability

-- an African power company in an UNCITRAL arbitration relating to the supply of power to the mining industry
+- Acting for an African power company in an UNCITRAL arbitration relating to the supply of power to the mining industry

 Rachel has a first class degree from Exeter College, Oxford